 Non-suicidal self-injury is not attempted suicide.
-People who self-harm have no intention of killing themselves, at that point in time.
-Rather the non-suicidal self-injury is usually a way of coping with some form of distress.
+People who self-harm do not intend to kill themselves, at that point in time.
 In attempted suicide, by contrast, the person intends to kill themselves.
 However, although it is important to distinguish between non-suicidal self-injury and attempted suicide, people who self-harm are in fact 10 times more likely to eventually end their own lives than people who don't.

-Sometimes, non-suicidal self-injury is triggered by events such as: bereavement, loss of employment, imprisonment, relationship problems, and other crises, yet at other times, none of those are present, and the non-suicidal self-injury seems to be purely a very effective means of coping with tension and stress.
+Sometimes, non-suicidal self-injury is triggered by events such as: bereavement, loss of employment, imprisonment, relationship problems, and other crises, yet at other times, none of those are present, and the non-suicidal self-injury seems to be purely an effective means of coping with tension and stress.

 The course covers a great deal: